AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

 </tr>
 </tbody></table>

-**Note:** This example uses two Chains.
-Chain 0 includes Frames with spatial ID equal to 0.
-Chain 1 includes all Frames.
-{:.alert .alert-info }

 ##### A.6.3 L3T3 Full SVC

+This example uses three Chains.
+Chain 0 includes Frames with spatial ID equal to 0 and temporal ID equal to 0.
+Chain 1 includes Frames with spatial ID equal to 0 or 1 and temporal ID equal to 0.
+Chain 2 includes all Frames with temporal ID equal to 0.

 ![L3T3](assets/images/L3T3.svg)